robocorp/actions-cookbook/examples/basics/ocr/README.md

 These are defined in the `robot.yaml` file and can be run using `Robocorp Code` VSCode extension.
 This example contains three tasks that can be run to test actions: `Test - Find and Click`, `Test - Adjust screenshot for OCR` and `Test - Adjust input image for OCR`.

-## Running action as a custom OpenAI GTP Action
+## Running action as a custom OpenAI GPT Action

 You can expose this action to internet with `action-server start --expose`.
 Then you may use it in services such as OpenAI GPT Action.